dojo/framework/src/widget-core/README.md

 ### Meta Configuration

 Widget meta is used to access additional information about the widget, usually information only available through the rendered DOM element - for example, the dimensions of an HTML node.
-You can access and respond to meta data during a widget's render operation.
+You can access and respond to metadata during a widget's render operation.

 ```typescript
 class TestWidget extends WidgetBase<WidgetProperties> {